danjamk/aws-lambda-docker/README.md

 # Simple AWS Lambda Docker example
 On the surface this is a very simple Hello World project that shows you how to use AWS Cloud Development Kit (CDK) to deploy a lambda function in a docker container.
+It is indeed simple.
+I created it mostly as a simple jumpstart template for new projects
+I create.
+I like it better than others I have found because it is super simple and stands alone.
+Hopefully you will appreciate it.

-This is valuable when your Lambda function exceeds the upload size quota of 250MB (50MB zipped).
+This approach to Lambda is valuable when your Lambda function exceeds the upload size quota of 250MB (50MB zipped).
 By using a docker image to deploy it you can create image sizes up to 10GB!
+This is great when you are loading up your function with lots of dependencies for things like AI and machine learning.

 Other features in this sample project:
-- Cloud Deployent Kit - CDK allows you to create AWS infrastructure as code (similar to CloudFormation, Terrafor, Serveless, etc.) - except it allows you to experss your infrastructure in a programming language (python in this case)
+- Cloud Deployent Kit - CDK allows you to create AWS infrastructure as code (similar to CloudFormation, Terrafor, Serveless, etc.) - except it allows you to express your infrastructure in a programming language (python in this case)
 - FastAPI - The Lambda function endpoint is using FastAPI - a nice framework for creating and testing API's

 ## Using this project as your start
 Note: The [README-create.md](README-create.md) file has the instructions on how this project was created from scratch prior to the following steps
+- The Dockerfile and requirements.txt are located in the `image` directory and can be customized to your needs
+- The code for the actual API is located in: `image/src/main.py`

-### Prerequisits
+### Prerequisites
 - Docker
 - AWS Account and access setup locally
 - AWS CDK - [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) is a great resource for setting this up.

-A few things to make sure yuo have in order before you begin...
+A few things to make sure you have in order before you begin...
 - Docker is running and you are logged into your account
-- Be sure you bootstrapped your CDK setup
+- Be sure you bootstrapped your CDK setup - `cdk bootstrap aws://123456789012/us-east-1` (use your own account number and region)

-Note: These commands were based on a Linux system, but also work quite well on a Mac.
-They will vary slighlty for a Windows machine.
+Note: These commands were based on a Linux docker image, but also work quite well on a Mac.
+They will vary slightly for a Windows machine.

 ### The Steps
 Clone the GitHub project